This was supposed to be Kevin McCarthy's moment. Instead, GOP chaos reigns

 The California congressman has wanted to be speaker — badly — for years.
 He seemed willing to do a lot of things to get the job, including burrowing into former President Donald Trump's good graces.

 But none of it has been enough.
 Congress adjourned Tuesday without McCarthy — or anyone — as speaker after three ballots of voting, the first time the voting has gone beyond one round in 100 years.
-They are set to reconvene on Wednesday at noon, but there could be multiple rounds of ballots yet to come.
+McCarthy appeared to lose a fourth round of voting on Wednesday (follow updates on those proceedings here).

 The House without a speaker cannot move forward, no other votes can be held, no legislation can be considered.
 How this gets resolved is an open question — either McCarthy somehow wins over the hard-right members who are steadfastly holding out against him or he bows out, clearing the way for someone else.